 The tension setting is a ring setting that uses compression to hold a center diamond or gemstone in place.
 This makes the stone appear as if it's floating between two pieces of metal or within the band itself.

 Many people opt for a tension setting because they want something different than a traditional setting.
-“Tension settings are extremely unique and not seen very often,” explains Peter Amerosi, diamond expert and vice president of Gerald Peters.
+“Tension settings are extremely unique and not seen very often,” explains Amerosi.
 “As a result, this style of gemstone setting leads to unique jewelry, and it’s admired for its unusual appearance.”

 While tension settings aren’t going to fall apart immediately, they are still considerably more delicate than, say, a halo setting.
 “Due to the hardness of a diamond being greater than the hardness of precious metals, even with a strong and metal heavy setting, the diamond may eventually wear down the groove it’s held in place by and come loose or fall out anyway,” says Landau.